Gan-Tu/CVND-Facial-Keypoint-Detection/README.md

 ## Getting the Files

-### Download the Code

-You can download this folder of code [here](https://tugan0329.bitbucket.io/downloads/udacity/cv/p1-facial-keypoint-detection.zip)

 ### Data

 All of the data you'll need to train a neural network should be placed in the subdirectory `data`.
 To get the data, run the following commands in your terminal: